Scrounger/ioBroker.vis-materialdesign/README.md

 ##### Progress | Progress Circular

-Properties for all Button Toggle types.
+Properties for all Progress types.
 In the last columns is described for which button type the property is available.

 <table>
     <thead>